-Ask your primary care physician if you need to stop taking any of your regular medicines the night before surgery.
+Ask your primary care physician if you need to stop taking any of your regular medicines.
 Your surgeon or primary care physician may ask you to bring all of your medicines in the original containers to the hospital.
 Please give all medicines from home to the nurse.
 Your medicine will be returned to you when you are ready to go home.